stephengold/Acorus/README.md

   with center on the Y axis
 + select among float, int, and string values, as in a menu
 + store materials in a library and retrieve them by name

+### TestTwoModes

+This example illustrates an `AbstractDemo` with 2 input modes:
+The initially-active mode enables `FlyByCamera` for camera movement.
+The other mode allows you to type a line of text.

 ### TestDsEdit